fyodorovich/Timebank-Toolkit/CommunityWeaver.md

 ### Step 2: Profile

 ``TIP`` Be frugal with these options.
 Use the absolute minimum.

-`TRAP` If users do not provide answers to every one of the options you select their profile will not be marked as 100% complete.
+`TRAP` If users do not provide answers to every one of the options you have selected their profile will not be marked as 100% complete.
-`CRAP` CW3 actives recommends that most options **should not be used**
+`CRAP` CW3 actives recommends that **most options should not be used**

-**Time Zone**
+We have some observations
-  Pointless in NZ
+The **Time Zone** is pointless in NZ

-**Neighbourhood**
+**Neighbourhood** : not recommended
   - USA-centric.
 In NZ we have suburbs and don’t usually need any further breakdown.
   - Users who enter their address will have included their suburb already.
 Asking for their “neighbourhood” is a duplication.
   - If you are going to use this you MUST provide a list of neighbourhoods.

  ``TIP`` Don't repeat your suburbs in the list of neighbourhoods, it gets really confusing when you do that.

  ``GOTCHA`` Users enter neighbourhoods that are not in your list.

  - If you are _not_ going to use neighbourhoods, ensure that the list of neighbourhoods is empty.

  ``GOTCHA`` The implementation is a bit messy.
 You’ll find places where “neighbourhood” is an option even though you are not using them.

-**County**
+**County** : not recommended
- * USA-centric.
+ - USA-centric.
 Could be useful in wide-spread groups but the language is wrong, so you may not get reliable inputs.
- * If you use this you MUST provide a list of “counties”
+ - If you use this you MUST provide a list of “counties”
- * If you do not use this make sure the list of counties is empty.
+ - If you do not use this make sure the list of counties is empty.
 ``GOTCHA`` the implementation is messy.
 You’ll find places where “county” is an option even though you are not using them.

 ``CW3 Wiki`` [IMPORTANT RECOMMENDATIONS][5]

-``TRAP`` _Profile options that are **Not Recommended** for use in Sign Up Forms._
+``TIP`` _Profile options that are **Not Recommended** for use in Sign Up Forms._

 - Neighborhood
 - County